-Welcome and one-sentence summary: unified GPU-ready differentiable path tracing for reflection and diffraction sequences.
+Welcome everyone!
+Today I will present our work on unified GPU-ready differentiable path tracing for reflection and diffraction sequences.

 to...